Teacher Internship Program

 - Multiple Subject (elementary school)

 The intern program partners with county offices of education and over 109 school districts in six Central Valley counties: Fresno, Madera, Mariposa, Merced, Kings, and Tulare counties.
 Interns find their own positions that must be in a public or charter school.
 The CTC does not allow internships in private schools or situations that are tutorial in nature (independent study, one-on-one, etc.).

 Internship Program Benefits:

-- Earn a salary while completing your preliminary credential.
+- Earn a slightly reduced salary while completing your preliminary credential.

-- Engage in Professional Development Seminars that blend practice with theory under the mentoring of a grade level cluster leader to support your professional development.
+- Engage in Professional Development Seminars that blend practice with theory under the mentoring of a internship support provider to support your professional development.

-- Learn from a University Supervisor and a school site Cooperating Teacher who will be support providers during your internship experience.
+- Learn from a University Supervisor and a school site Cooperating Teacher who will also support you during your internship experience.

 - Develop a collegial-support network of grade level teachers to enrich your teaching skills.